wintercms/docs/plugin-settings.md

         SettingsManager::setContext('You.Plugin', 'settings');
     }

 The first argument of the `setContext` method is the settings item owner in the following format: **author.plugin**.
-The second argument is the setting name, the same as you provided when [registering the back-end settings page](#link-registration).
+The second argument is the setting name, the same as you provided when [registering the backend settings page](#link-registration).

 <a name="file-configuration"></a>
 ## File-based configuration